SEC Commissioners Rejected Settlement With ITT Tech CEO

 What happened?

-On June 30, Senators Dick Durbin (D-IL) and Sherrod Brown (D-OH), both consistent champions for students abused by for-profit schools, had written to Clayton, the new chairman of the SEC, arguing that “justice demands that any outcome in this matter include the highest applicable civil money penalties and disgorgement of the ill-gotten gains with which Mr. Modany and Mr. Fitzpatrick have thus far absconded.”
+On June 30 (apparently unaware that the SEC was filing settlement papers with ITT that very day), Senators Dick Durbin (D-IL) and Sherrod Brown (D-OH), both consistent champions for students abused by for-profit schools, had written to Clayton, the new chairman of the SEC, arguing that “justice demands that any outcome in this matter include the highest applicable civil money penalties and disgorgement of the ill-gotten gains with which Mr. Modany and Mr. Fitzpatrick have thus far absconded.”
 They also urged the the SEC to work with the Justice Department of Justice to determine whether the company or executives should face criminal charges.

 Other members of Congress, and advocates for students, were delivering a similar message.